-“I am really glad that the EJN exists and works with journalists”, she said, adding that it was important for the European unions and associations to talk open dialogue and explore ways of working EJN as it is a position to engage with issues in ways that inter-governmental organizations like the OSCE cannot.
+“I am really glad that the EJN exists and works with journalists”, she said, adding that it was important for the European unions and associations to talk open dialogue and explore ways of working with the EJN as it is a position to engage with issues in ways that inter-governmental organizations like the OSCE cannot.

 “I do not believe that issues relating to professional conduct of journalists is something that governments need to engage in, especially in countries where there is not a tradition of an independent judiciary.”

-There is need for more international engagement on media monopolies and transparency of ownership across Europe, including within the European Union, she said.
+There is a need for more international engagement on media monopolies and transparency of ownership across Europe, including within the European Union, she said.

-In most cases it is not a lack of laws enshrining freedom of expression and free press but “zero implementation” of these laws.
+In most cases, it is not a lack of laws enshrining freedom of expression and free press but “zero implementation” of these laws.

-Mijatović said the EJN and other organisations had created tools, like the five point test for hate-speech, to help media analyse content and create and implement codes of ethics.
+Mijatović said the EJN and other organisations had created tools, like the five-point test for hate speech, to help media analyse content and create and implement codes of ethics.

 Read the full article here.
 (EJN)